Nosebleeds, although common, can be frightening to experience but most are easily treated and can be prevented.

-The most common causes for anterior nosebleeds are dry air, uncontrolled allergies, cold viruses, and frequent nose picking.
+Anterior nosebleeds, the most common type, come from the front of the nose and can be caused by dry air, uncontrolled allergies, cold viruses, and frequent nose picking.

-“A dry climate or heated indoor environment can contribute to drying out mucus membranes, leaving crusts inside the nose that itch and then bleed when picked,” says Dr. Foy.
+“A dry climate or heated indoor environment can contribute to drying out mucus membranes, leaving crusts inside the nose that itch and then bleed when picked,” says James Foy, DO, an osteopathic pediatrician in Benicia, California.

-When it comes to treating a nosebleed, Dr. Foy says that old practices like lying back, pinching the bridge of the nose, and applying ice, can actually make the nosebleed last longer.
+While many people treat nosebleeds by lying on their back or pinching the bridge of the nose, Dr. Foy says those old practices can actually make the nosebleed last longer.
 Instead, he recommends the following:

 Sit upright and lean forward.
 When you lean back, blood travels down your throat and can be swallowed, which can irritate the stomach or cause you to choke or cough.